 Jackie Fusco is also a Registered Nurse who understands clients’ medical concerns.
-Her unique perspective as a lawyer, nurse, and mother allows her to connect with people and develop a thorough understanding of their needs.
+Her unique perspective as an experienced Connecticut transvaginal mesh lawyer, nurse, and mother allows her to connect with people and develop a thorough understanding of their needs.
 She knows the devastating effects TVM injuries can have on so many aspects of women’s lives.

 Rather than filing cases as part of thousands of other cases in multidistrict litigation, we strive to negotiate on your behalf as an individual, which allows us to maximize your recovery.
 We currently have seven TVM cases pending in Connecticut as individual lawsuits.
-For answers and to get help immediately, call us in Stamford or Bridgeport at 203-333-3339.
-Free consultation.
+For answers and to get help immediately, call us in Stamford or Norwalk at 203-333-3339 for a free consultation.

 When the internal structures that support organs are stretched or become weakened, it may be necessary to take corrective action through surgical procedures and other medical treatments.
 For many women, the structures that support the bladder, uterus, and bowel can become so weak that the organs can drop from their normal position and prolapse into the pelvis.

-One common surgical procedure is to place a mesh implant through the vagina to repair this prolapse.
-Thousands of pelvic mesh implant procedures are performed each year across the United States.
+One common surgical procedure is to place a mesh through the vagina to repair this prolapse.
+Thousands of pelvic implant procedures are performed each year across the United States.

 Recently, the Food and Drug Administration (FDA) has started asking surgeons to consider alternative treatments for pelvic organ prolapse, due to the unnecessary risks that patients may face with the transvaginal mesh procedure.
 Some patients may suffer painful complications as a result of this procedure.
 Because the mesh implant is permanent, complete removal may not be possible.
 Complications could continue even after corrective surgery.

 If you’ve suffered from unexpected pelvic mesh complications, you could be owed significant compensation for the harm you’ve suffered.
 You expected that this implant would make your life better and improve your condition, not make things worse.
-When a pelvic mesh implant injures you, you may have the right to take legal action against the manufacturer of the mesh or the doctor who performed the procedure.
+When one of these pelvic implants injures you, you may have the right to take legal action against the manufacturer of the mesh or the doctor who performed the procedure.

 Contact an experienced pelvic mesh lawyer at Wocl Leydon to get the help you need.
 We are ready to sit down with you and discuss your rights and all of the legal options available to you.
 We have been recognized for our commitment to our clients and their families, and we’re determined to seek the best possible outcome for you.

-Are Surgical Mesh Complications Due to Malpractice or Product Liability?
+Are Transvaginal Mesh Complications Due to Malpractice or Product Liability?

-A products liability case is based on the production and sale of a dangerous or defective product.
-In other words, if a manufacturer sells a surgical mesh that’s defective in design or construction, then an injured victim may have a valid product liability claim.
+A product liability case is based on the production and sale of a dangerous or defective product.
+In other words, if a manufacturer sells a mesh that requires surgical implantation and it’s defective in design or construction, then an injured victim may have a valid product liability claim.

 On the other hand, if the doctor’s poor judgment or careless work caused the complications, the case may be a medical malpractice claim.

-Surgical mesh complications may be the basis for a product liability claim based on a design defect, a manufacturing defect, or failure to warn.
+Mesh surgery complications may be the basis for a product liability claim based on a design defect, a manufacturing defect, or a failure to warn.

 A mesh rejection or mesh complication can also result from a manufacturing defect or a failure to warn.
-If manufacturers don’t properly educate doctors about how to insert a mesh or instruct them on when it’s appropriate to use a surgical mesh, the company may be responsible for product liability.
+If manufacturers don’t properly educate doctors about how to insert a mesh or instruct them on when it’s appropriate to use a type of transvaginal mesh, the company may be responsible for product liability.